Swatto86/QuickConnect/docs/Chapter_12_File_IO_and_Data_Persistence.md

 ### Atomic File Writes

 Writing to a file can fail midway, corrupting it.
 Use atomic writes for critical data.

+Note: This is a general pattern.
+QuickConnect’s current persistence code paths (hosts CSV and recent connections JSON) use direct writes in the shipped implementation.

 ```rust
 use std::fs;